nitin42/Making-a-custom-React-renderer/part-two.md

 **`render`**

-As we already have appended the child node using `appendChild`, so it's safe to return noop.
-However, this may vary in your host environment where you might want to render something initially.
+As we have already appended the child node using `appendChild`, `officegen` ensures that the child (text) is added to its main instance, so we can safely return noop in render.
+However, this may vary in your host environment where after appending the child node using platform specific API, you also might want to render something.

 Let's create the `Text` component